 Some designers like using just a single stitch, for example the Gobelin stitch.
 The Gobelin stitch is similar to the tent stitch, except that it goes over two or more intersection points on the canvas. (insert Gobelin from printwork) Nancy Buhl, From Nancy’s Needle, does a marvelous Quilt Series, accentuated with specialty buttons.
 Her designs are worked mainly with the tent and Gobelin stitches.

 Some designs incorporate many stitches into their designs to add texture and interest.
-Here are three designs that can be used as great learning tools and samplers.

 Then there are patterns that use a selected number of stitches and don’t cover the entire canvas.
 Many of Laura J. Perin’s designs use this style.